nathanmentley/emoji-cli/README.md

-# 👑🏥 - A CLI Library for Emojicode.
+# clihelper - A CLI Library for Emojicode.

 A work in progress CLI Command Library in emojicode.